Seahawks CB Devon Witherspoon’s hamstring injury ‘doesn’t seem serious,’ Pete Carroll says

 He was limited for much of the offseason program due to a lingering hamstring issue, then held out the first two days of training camp before signing his four-year rookie deal.

-After being eased into action for a couple days, he began playing regularly at nickel corner and worked there with the first unit for most of the last week, including in Friday’s mock game at Lumen Field.
+After being eased into action for a couple days, he began playing regularly at nickel cornerback and worked there with the first unit for most of the last week, including in Friday’s mock game at Lumen Field.

-The Seahawks seemed enamored enough of Witherspoon working as the nickel that last year’s starter there, Coby Bryant, was beginning to spend most of his time playing safety.
+The Seahawks seemed enamored enough of Witherspoon in the nickel that last year’s starter at the position, Coby Bryant, was beginning to spend most of his time playing safety.

 But with Witherspoon out, Bryant has been back as the nickel with the starters.

-The news was far better Wednesday for another recently-injured player in the secondary — second-year safety Joey Blount.
+The news was far better Wednesday for another recently injured player in the secondary: Second-year safety Joey Blount.

-Blount was carted off the field on Monday after being injured on a play when he dove to try to make an interception on a tipped pass in the end zone.
+Blount was carted off the field Monday after diving for an interception on a tipped pass in the end zone.
 He was not seen at practice Tuesday.

-But Blount was back on the sidelines — though not practicing — on Wednesday, and Carroll said he could be back next week, dealing only with a sore back.
+Blount was back on the sidelines for Wednesday’s practice but was a non-participant.
+Carroll said Blount is only dealing with a sore lower back and could be back next week.
+The team was initially concerned about Blount’s knee and hip after the awkward landing on the play.

 Receiving trio on the mend

-Lockett has not practiced much over the last week but picked up his work the last two days and Carroll indicated he’d be ready to play if needed, though it seems likely most starters will not see action against the Vikings.
+Lockett has not practiced much over the last week but picked up his work the last two days.
+Carroll indicated he’d be ready to play if needed, though it seems likely most starters will not see action against the Vikings.

 “He’s all right,” Carroll said.
 “He’s ready to go.”